NewsSoutheast Valley NewsChandler News

 “The business owners and the neighbors have put together a general plan that is working for Chandler,” Chandler city councilman Mark Stewart said.
 “Chandler has 15 other locations that are perfect for LIHTC housing and the developer didn’t want that.”

-After the zoning was approved by Maricopa County last week, Dominium Regional President Owen Metz said he’s hopeful that stance changes as talks continue between the company, county and city.
+After the zoning was approved by Maricopa County in November, Dominium Regional President Owen Metz said he’s hopeful that stance changes as talks continue between the company, county, and city.

 “We think it will be a positive at the end of the day,” Metz said.
 “We believe because we’re in the city of Chandler’s published water and sewer service area they have an obligation to provide water and sewer.
 Time will tell, if this is approved, we’ll get to work.
 We’ll keep working with the community.”